iauns/cpm/README.md

 --------------

-If you have compiler flags you wish to apply to all modules, then add them directly before the CPM section.
-Since each module uses `add_subdirectory` they will inherit your compiler flags.
+If you have compiler flags you wish to apply to all modules, then add them directly before the CPM section in your CMakeListst.txt.
+Since each call to `CPM_AddModule` uses `add_subdirectory` internally, every module will inherit your compiler flags (for good or bad).

 CPM Externals
 -------------

 If the library you are interested in isn't a CPM module, try browsing through the CPM externals listed on http://cpmcpp.com.
-While you won't be able to statically link against multiple versions of an external library, you can quickly include it.
 Just use `CPM_AddModule` as you would with any other module.
+Note that you will likely want to use the `USE_EXISTING_VER` parameter to `CPM_AddModule` in conjunction with external modules.

 If you don't find a formula for your favorite library, kindly consider contributing one to our CPM modules repository.